 Learn how to make cornbread the easy way with this moist cornbread recipe without buttermilk.
 Like a traditional cornbread recipe, this easy cornbread recipe calls for basic ingredients of cornmeal and flour.
 It also qualifies as southern-style cornbread because it is a sweet cornbread recipe.
 If you are looking for a homemade cornbread recipe that comes together quickly for a delicious, versatile side-dish to serve with many meals, you’re in the right place.
-This old fashioned cornbread recipe is my go-to option to serve with chili or any other kind of savory soup.
+This old fashioned cornbread recipe is my go-to option to serve with chili or any other kind of savory soup, like turkey corn chowder.
+It’s also great with salads, like walnut pear salad with blue cheese.
 I have served it countless times.
 The sweetness provides just the right balance when served with something spicy or salty.
 Ready to make this delicious, easy cornbread recipe?
 Let’s go!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite square baking pans, perfect for this recipe.
 Just click on the link, then browse around and do your shopping.

 Why Make Cornbread Without Buttermilk?